srikat/oxygen-sass/README.md

 # Oxygen Sass #

-A companion plugin to WP-SCSS for working with Sass in [Oxygen](http://oxygenbuilder.com/).
+A companion plugin to WP-SCSS for working with Sass (.scss format) in [Oxygen](http://oxygenbuilder.com/).

 ## Info ##